 Science Recommended Accommodations & Modifications for Curriculum Implementation

 General Classes

 Special Education

 504 Students

 ML Students

 At Risk Students

 Gifted and Talented

-STANDARDS for Learning Targets NGSS Cross curricular CTE(NJSLS 9) Technology(NJSLS 8) HS-PS4-1.: Use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.
+STANDARDS for Learning Targets NGSS CTE(NJSLS 9) Technology(NJSLS8) Cross curricular HS-PS4-1.: Use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.
 Mathematics - MP.2: Reason abstractly and quantitatively.
 CTE- 9.3.ST.2 Use technology to acquire, manipulate, analyze and report data.
 MP.4: Model with mathematics.
 9.3.ST-ET.2 Display and communicate STEM information HSN.Q.A.1: Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
-Technology-8.1.12.DA.1Create interactive datavisualizations using software tools to helpothers better understand real worldphenomena, including climate change HSN.Q.A.2: Define appropriate quantities for the purpose of descriptive modeling.
-8.1.12.DA.5 Create data visualizations from large data sets to summarize, communicate, and support different interpretations of real-world phenomena HSN.Q.A.3: Choose a level of accuracy appropriate to limitations on measurement when reporting quantities.
-HSA.CED.A.4: Rearrange formulas to highlight a quantity of interest, using the same reasoning as in solving equations.
-ELA-

-W.WR.9-10.5.
-Conduct short as well as more sustained research projects to answer a question (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation.
+Technology- 8.1.12.DA.1 Create interactive data visualizations using software tools to help others better understand real world phenomena, including climate change HSN.Q.A.2: Define appropriate quantities for the purpose of 8.1.12.DA.5 Create data visualizations descriptive modeling. from large data sets to summarize, communicate, and support different interpretations of real-world phenomena HSN.Q.A.3: Choose a level of accuracy appropriate to limitations or measurement when reporting quantities. n HSA.CED.A.4: Rearrange formulas to highlight a quantity of interest using the same reasoning as in solving equations. t, ELA- W.WR.9-10.5.
+Conduct short as well as more sustained research projects to answer a question (including a self-generated question or solve a problem; narrow or broaden the inquiry when approprio synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation.
 SL.II.9-10.2.
-Integrate multiple sources of information presented in diverse media or formats (e.g., visually, quantitatively, qualitatively, orally) evaluating the credibility and accuracy of each source.
+Integrate multiple sources of information presented in diverse media or formats (e.g., visually, quantitatively, qualitatively orally) evaluating the credibility and accuracy of each source. ,